The-SPOT-Hub/SPOT-Wiki/LSBot_Exercises/README.md

 # Exercise Formatting

 This document defines the standard format for all course exercise Markdown files for the SPOT Wiki.

+## Exercise Naming

+Exercises should be numbered markdown files.
+Single digits should be padded with a zero (e.g., `02.md`) for better sorting.

+## Exercise Content

 When adding new exercises, please use the following template:

 ```
 # Course Label